PaloAltoNetworks/learn-prisma-cloud-automation/compute/custom-defender-images/README.md

 ### Why?
 - Automated and simplified security is stronger security.
+- Defenders PROTECT your applications.
+Whereby agentless scanning offers no protection, only visibility of issues.
 - Using Prisma Cloud Defender base images significantly eases and strengthens the security of your applications being deployed in cloud-native environments.

 ### How?